leethomasrh/openshift-day2-gitops/README.md

 	oc get machines <master machine name> -o yaml

-Recommend running the openshift-install create install-config --dir=<installation dir> command prior to running the ipi install role.
+Recommend running the openshift-install create install-config --dir={installation dir} command prior to running the ipi install role.
 This will allow you to ensure all the options presented during the ipi install are selected for the build you wish to do and will provide the information you need to fill in the variables in the {repo folder}/vars/{cluster_name}/vars.yml file.
 If you select an option that isn't in the {repo folder}/roles/ipi_install/templates/install-config.j2 file you can add it